 Halloween Horror Nights Houses - Original Houses

-While fans flock to Halloween Horror Nights 27 to experience their favorite films and shows, the original houses pack the same about of terrifying thrills.
+While fans flock to Halloween Horror Nights to experience their favorite films and shows, the original houses pack the same about of terrifying thrills.
 Dreamed up by the twisted minds of Universal Creative, the original houses feature chilling storylines, amazing sets and plenty of ways to make you scream.
-Here are the original houses at Halloween Horror Nights Orlando in 2017.
+Here are the original houses at last year's Halloween Horror Nights Orlando.

 Featuring a similar setting to the fan-favorite Gothic haunted house, The Fallen is set inside a cathedral.
 In this lair of winged creatures, you're trapped inside the eternal war of light versus dark.
 Look for a never-been-used effect inside this one!